 Student academic transcripts are available upon written request by the student.
-Student records may be released only to the student or his/her designee as directed by the Family Educational Rights and Privacy Act of 1974.
+Student records may be released only to the student or his/her designee as directed by the Family Educational Rights and Privacy Act of

 Transcript and diploma requests must be made in writing to the Office of the Registrar.
 Official transcripts will be released to students who are current with their financial obligation to the school.
-Each transcript request will be processed in 3-5 business days.
 Diplomas will be released to students who are current with their financial obligation upon completion of their school program.